 The National Institute of Health actually upholds the only hepatotoxicity cases known to date were on kava extract supplements.
 Because of this, Kava kava cultivars highly DO NOT RECOMMEND consuming kava in extract form, as questionable chemicals and known hepatoxic parts of the plant may be used to extract the kava from the plant.

 The safest way is the traditional way it has been done for thousands of years.

-There are other ways you can increase the intensity of the tea and for a step by step video on how to do that go ahead and head on over to "How to Make Strong Kava"
+We made a step by step video on how to do that go ahead and head on over to "How to Make Strong Kava"

 Kava has been an underground practice over the last decade, only accepted in south east states like Florida, where it has been flourishing.
 But the intoxicating tea has been growing in increasing popularity as kava bars have begun popping up all around major metropolitan areas.
 Young millenials have been flocking in hordes to newly opened kava bars in New York's Manhattan, San Francisco California, Boulder Colorado, Seattle Washington, Portland Oregon, Wilmington North Carolina, and many more.
 The social lubricant is quickly replacing daily alcoholic drinks as a safer and healthier alternative to the long dangerous past of alcohol.

 Because Kava offers a feeling of getting ‘high’ without the discoordination, mind fog and negative issues associated with other drugs, it is obviously popular as a recreational practice.
 However, people also enjoy Kava effects for different reasons.

 Relaxation: often, people find Kava to be a good alternative to alcohol or other relaxant supplements like lemon balm or chamomile.
 (It's actually referred often as the 'chamomile on steroids') It allows you to enjoy a calming effect without impairing your clarity of mind.